Law school applications: Statements, essays, resumes, and addenda

 Some of the more common duplications to avoid are (1) rehashing your resume in your personal statement, and (2) using your personal statement to discuss matters that could be addressed in a separate addendum (e.g., academic challenges you’ve overcome, how your unique background has influenced your life’s path, how that arrest for possession helped you understand the importance of due process under law).
 Think of it this way: if you use your resume, addenda and optional essays wisely, you’ll free up space in your personal statement to talk about a whole other part of you.
 More “billboards” (to use an ancient advertising metaphor) means you can advertise more features of the product you’re trying to sell (yes, the “product” in this metaphor would be you).

 In Fall 2023, most law schools revised their essay prompts in response to the Supreme Court’s decision to end race-conscious admissions.
-Some schools changed their prompts entirely, others made only modest changes, and still others added new optional essay choices.
-As a result of these changes, you’ll want to make sure your essays are responsive to each school’s prompt(s).
-Read the prompts and additional information carefully for each school — both what’s on the applications on CAS, and what’s on each school’s website.
+Some schools changed their prompts entirely, others made only modest changes, and still others added new optional or mandatory essay choices.
+For Fall 2024, we expect still more changes.
+As a result, you’ll want to make sure your essays are responsive to each school’s prompt(s).
+Read the prompts and additional information carefully for each school — both what’s on the applications on the Credential Assembly Service (CAS), and what’s on each school’s website.
 You may need to write more essays (or more versions of your main essay) than applicants in past years have.
 Regardless, read carefully, and respond to the particular questions asked.

 Each document you submit is important, and it is worth the time to make it as good as it can be.
 Additional tips on each are available on the pages below.